 Arctic Beauty Kiwi

-This eastern Asian species is grown for its flamboyant foliage.
-Grows rapidly to 15 ft. or more, producing a marvelous foliage mass made up of 3–5-in.-long leaves with an elongated heart shape: some in solid green, others white-splashed green, and others green heavily variegated in pink to red.
+This native of eastern Asia grows rapidly to 15 ft. or more, producing a marvelous foliage mass of 3–5-in.-long leaves with an elongated heart shape: some in solid green, others white-splashed green, and others green that is heavily variegated in pink to red.
 Colors are best in cool weather or in partial shade in warmer zones.